FaizalBayhaque/API-Automation/README.md

 # API-Automation

-This repo is about my last project making API automation using REST Assured on eclipse IDE.
+This repo is about my last project making API automation using REST Assured on Eclipse IDE.
 API that I use for automation testing is from https://kolakproject.herokuapp.com.
-Feature that I test in this case is Registration, Login, and Adding count to one of product item.
+Feature that I test in this case is Login, and Adding count to one of product item.

 # Test Case